chesterwizzle/Haikuverse/README.md

     *   `knowledgeGraphHealer` (Scheduler Trigger, v2): A weekly self-healing job that finds "orphaned" constellations (zero neighbors) and uses Vector Search to find and assign new semantic neighbors.
     *   `cleanupFableIndex` / `cleanupStarIndex` (HTTP, v2): On-demand, admin-triggered scripts to remove any "orphan" entries from the Vector Search indices that no longer correspond to a valid Firestore document.

+*   **Monetization & Quota Management:**
+    * `validateAndroidPurchase` / `validateAndroidOneTimePurchase` (HTTP): Securely validates purchase tokens with the Google Play Developer API.
+Upon successful validation, it grants the appropriate entitlements (e.g., activating a subscription tier, adding a quota boost) to the user's document in Firestore.
+    * `consumeImageQuota` / `refundImageQuota` (HTTP): Atomically decrements (or increments, in case of a client-side failure) the user's available image quota in a Firestore Transaction, ensuring that quota is managed accurately and preventing race conditions.
+    * `manageSubscription` (HTTP): A central, RPC-style endpoint that handles complex subscription state changes like redeeming trial codes or processing tier upgrades, ensuring all related data updates are performed atomically.
+    * `resetMonthlyCounters` (Scheduler Trigger): A daily scheduled function that checks each user's `billingCycleStart` date and automatically resets their `monthlySubscriptionQuotaUsed` and `monthlySpendCapUsed` to zero when a new billing period begins.
+    * `checkTrialExpirations` (Scheduler Trigger): A daily scheduled function that queries for users on an active trial whose `trialExpirationDate` has passed and automatically deactivates their subscription.

-* **Secure Media URL Generation (Internal Logic):** Uses a dedicated, user-managed service account (`storage-url-signer`) with a permanent, non-rotating private key to generate long-lived, secure signed URLs for backend-created media assets like audio files.
+*   **Secure Media URL Generation (Internal Logic):**
+    *   Uses a dedicated, user-managed service account (`storage-url-signer`) with a permanent, non-rotating private key to generate long-lived, secure signed URLs for backend-created media assets like audio files.
 The private key is securely fetched on-demand from **Google Secret Manager** by a reusable helper function (`getStorageSignerApp`), adhering to the principle of least privilege and ensuring URLs do not expire unexpectedly due to key rotation.

 ---
 ## 4. Data Flow & Security